rahrang/rahulrangnekar/src/pages/projects/yelp-dataset/index.md

 status: 'deprecated'
 ---

 I was inducted into the Yelp Elite Program this past summer.
 I spent A LOT of time discovering and writing reviews for restaurants in SoCal, Berkeley and San Francisco, and even Chicago.
 Throughout the latter half of July, I challenged myself to write at least 3 review per day to try to earn Yelp Elite by my 21st birthday in early August.
 With 85 reviews on my profile, I received my Elite offer a few weeks after my birthday.
-When the school year started, I learned about the Yelp public dataset as I recruited (and still am recruiting) for a full-time job in product management or software engineering.
+When the school year started, I learned about the Yelp public dataset as I recruited (and still am recruiting) for a full-time job in product management or software development.

 As an avid Yelp user and Elite member, I wanted to find out what made me special.
 Where did I fit in on the spectrum of other Elite users?
 Was I really qualified, or was it a fluke?
 In addition, I wanted to shed light on the statistics necessary (i.e. how many reviews are required, what is the average review length, etc.) to have a shot at becoming Elite.